kliment-olechnovic/voronota/README.markdown

-        --reference-sequence           string      sequence file or string for residue renumbering --output-sequence-alignment    string      output text file with sequence alignment --multiple-models                          flag to handle multiple models in PDB file
+        --reference-sequence           string      sequence file or string for residue renumbering --output-sequence-alignment    string      output text file with sequence alignment --multiple-models                          flag to handle multiple models in PDB file --list-all-options                         flag to display list of all command line options and exit

     Standard output (one line):
         {input file path} {global score} {number of residues} {number of atoms} [ {selection score} {number of selected atoms} ]